th-koeln-intia/ip-sprachassistent-team2/docs/pages/information/node-red.md

+---
+# This top area is to give jekyll information about the page.
+layout: single
+---
 # Node-Red
 ## What is Node-Red?
 Node-Red is a simple tool, to visualize IoT-usecases.
 Functionblocks are linked by drawing connections.